WenqiJiang/wenqijiang.github.io/_pages/about.md

 <!-- My research centers around developing efficient <b>vector data systems on modern hardware</b>, an essential topic in today's <b>systems for machine learning</b>. -->

-I work on <b>systems for machine learning</b>, with a focus on developing efficient <b>vector data systems on modern hardware</b>.
-For example, retrieval-augmented generation (RAG) combines LLMs with external knowledge databases, incorporating context-specific knowledge via vector search during generation, so as to produce more reliable and up-to-date content.
-As Moore's Law fades, my work aims to enhance vector data system efficiency through cross-stack solutions that span data management, computer architecture, computer systems, and machine learning.
-My contributions include building specialized hardware accelerators, designing efficient system architectures, and inventing new algorithms for vector search and RAG.
+I work on <b>systems for machine learning</b>, with research spanning the boundaries of data management, computer systems, and computer architecture.
+Rather than focusing on a single layer of the stack, I work across algorithms, systems, and hardware, because the increasing complexity of future machine learning (ML) systems necessitates cross-stack efforts.
+My research has pioneered several important topics in machine learning systems, including retrieval-augmented generation (RAG), vector search, and recommender systems.

 <!-- However, as Moore's Law fades, we can no longer rely on automatic performance gains from technology scaling.  -->
 <!-- Consequently,  -->